 …for an Even Better Tomorrow

-The Georgian Court community has crafted The GCU Strategic Compass…for an Even Better Tomorrow, a plan that will direct our efforts to fulfill our mission for the foreseeable future and be re-examined, updated, and modified on a regular basis.
+That is one of the reasons we created The GCU Strategic Compass…for an Even Better Tomorrow, a plan that was designed from the outset to be re-examined, modified, and measured on a regular basis.

 Our vision of “an even better” future for GCU is rooted in the sentiment shared more than 180 years ago by the foundress of the Sisters of Mercy, Catherine McAuley, whose motto was “Resolve to be good today, but better tomorrow.”

-Nearly two centuries later, her words continue to ring true.
+Nearly two centuries later, those words continue to ring true.

 For Georgian Court, a better tomorrow is found in the four compass points focused on